c0rmac/CBO-Stiefel/cbo-stiefel/README.md

 #### 3.1.4 Comparison (Ackley)

-* [Your description comparing performance: Compare Cormac's SDE vs. Kim's SDE vs. the reference HK results.
+* [Your description comparing performance: Compare Cormac's SDE vs. HK SDE vs. the reference HK results.
 Which achieved better success rates, especially in V(10, 20)?
 Was there a difference in speed or accuracy?
 Did adaptive/annealed parameters show a clear advantage?]

 ***